enfogroup/aws-cdk-compliance/README.md

 * Function, compliant Lambda Function Construct

 The Function Construct blocks use of runtimes which is not the latest for a given language.
 If you try to instantiate a Function using an old runtime it will throw.
+Custom runtimes are not affected.

 Function creation example